Here are my other Brazos Bend

 though it could have seen it leave the water.
 If so, then how did it go

-You can see another attempt on my page here,
+You can see another attempt on this page,

 just scroll down to the entry for 4/30/2006.